Get Started Guides

 - You'll be able to customize, add, or remove these macros to suit the needs of your form.

-Forms for Confluence offers you the ability to create many different forms, surveys, and polls, including qualitative and quantitative surveys.
+Forms for Confluence allows you to create many forms, surveys, and polls, including qualitative and quantitative surveys.

 To start, here is a sample of some of the +20 macros that are available with Forms for Confluence: